 Up Close and Personal With Illuminated Manuscripts

-Last week, I attended the New York Antiquarian Book Fair and enjoyed taking a close look at the medieval illuminated manuscripts offered for sale there.
-This opportunity reminded me how manuscripts' greatest qualities are best enjoyed in person.
+Taking a close look at the medieval illuminated manuscripts at an NYC book fair reminded me how manuscripts are best enjoyed in person.

 Art That Inspires Me: Lady Agnew of Locknaw by John Singer Sargent